Section 2

 Burguete is best known as the fishing retreat for Jake Barnes, the protagonist in Hemingway’s The Sun Also Rises.
 When he wasn’t caught up in the frenzy of Pamplona’s bullfights, he came here for the tranquillity and the trout fishing.
 Hemingway himself stayed at Hotel Burguete, and the place is still in business.

 As you walk through the village, keep an eye out for a sharp right turn back onto a path into open country.
-Interestingly, until now, you have been walking mostly south, and now, for the first time, you are turning decisively west in the direction of Santiago.
+Interestingly, until now you have been walking mostly south, and now, for the first time, you are turning decisively west toward Santiago.

 Espinal